Kultarr: Taxonomy

 The kultarr is the sole member of the genus Antechinomys of the family Dasyuridae.
 Originally collected by Sir Thomas Mitchell in New South Wales, it was subsequently described as Phascogale lanigera by John Gould in 1856.
 It was then moved into its own genus, Antechinomys, by Gerard Krefft in 1867 and in 1888 the species was formally named Antechinomys laniger.
 In 1906 a second species of Antechinomys was described from specimens collected from an expedition to central Australia, classified as Antechinomys spenceri.
 Extensive discussion regarding the taxonomy of the genus followed.
 In 1981 it was proposed that Antechinomys was not distinct enough from Sminthopsis; subsequent isozyme and mitochondrial analysis proved the theory to be incorrect.
 A. laniger laniger and A. laniger spenceri are now accepted as being subspecies with minor morphological differences, both occurring in different geographic ranges.
 A. laniger laniger occurs in eastern Australia while A. laniger spenceri is found in western and central Australia.
 Morphological differences include A. laniger spenceri being paler in colour and heavier compared to A. laniger laniger.

+A 2025 research studiy described two additional species: the gibber kultarr (A. laniger spenceri) from central Australia was recognised as a separate species (A. spenceri), and the newly-identified long-eared kultarr (A. auritus) was found to exist across much of outback Western Australia.
+The eastern kultarr (A. laniger) once inhabited most of semi-arid eastern Australia but is now restricted to a limited range in central New South Wales and south-central Queensland.